Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 CompuScale in the C code.
 The following rule applies (lower values indicate higher priority) for all CompuScales with a point-range:

-#@SECTION: 1.
-Take the value of symbol if this attribute exists.
+ 1. Take the value of symbol if this attribute exists.

-#@SECTION: 2.
-Take the value of vt if it makes a valid C identiﬁer.
+ 2. Take the value of vt if it makes a valid C identiﬁer.

-#@SECTION: 3.
-Take the value of shortLabel if it exists.
+3. Take the value of shortLabel if it exists.

 Fail if none of the possible options apply.